 Campaign Activities.
 Think of campaign activities as touch points to your customers that are distributed.
 They can be phone calls, appointments, emails or letters.
 They are distributed to members of any marketing lists associated with the campaign.
 You cannot distribute a campaign activity unless there is a marketing list associated with that activity.

 Campaign Responses.
-Once you have distributed a campaign activity, you can start to collect the results as Campaign Responses.
+Once you have distributed a campaign activity, you can start to collect the results of that activity as Campaign Responses.
+Think of them as recording interest in what we are marketing.
 Campaign responses can be created a number of ways:

 - You can create them manually.

 - You can open a distributed campaign activity record and promote it to a response.

 - You can import responses using the data import wizard.